Updated November 21, 2025.

 1. Get Specific About Why You Want A Career Transition

-What is it about your current job that’s so misaligned for you?
+What is it about your current job and company that’s so misaligned for you?

 On the surface, it might be the incessant stand-up meetings or gossipy coworkers.
 Maybe you want more money or a chance to learn new skills.

-But those problems could be resolved with a new employer — so if you think you’re in the wrong industry, your complaints must go a lot deeper than that.
+But those problems could be resolved by moving to a new company — so if you think you’re in the wrong industry, your complaints must go a lot deeper than that.

 Do You Hate Your Field — Or Just Your Company?

-Think about the mission of your company.
-Then examine the reason your industry exists, the problem it solves, who it serves, and what the career trajectory is for folks in your workforce.
+Think about the mission of your organization.
+Then focus on the reason your industry exists, the problem it solves, who it serves, and what the career trajectory is for folks on your team or in your workforce.

 Does anything there pique your interest — or not?

-Employing strategies for identifying the root causes of your unhappiness is a solid place to start.
-This will help you understand if a full career change is the right solution.
+By employing strategies to identify the root causes of your unhappiness, you’ll start to understand whether a full career change is the right solution.

-It might be that you just need to address a team issue, pursue a promotion, or find a new employer for continued success.
+It might be that you just need to address a team issue, pursue a promotion, or transition to a new organization for continued success.

 2. Identify Your Skills And Interests